Angiephoenix/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 6-max_integer_test.py
 100-matrix_mul.txt
 101-lazy_matrix_mul.txt

-Table of contents 💾
-Files	Description	Prototype
+Prototype
-0-add_integer.py	Python function that adds 2 integers	def add_integer(a, b=98):
+0-add_integer.py:	Python function that adds 2 integers - def add_integer(a, b=98):
-2-matrix_divided.py	Python function that divides all elements of a matrix	def matrix_divided(matrix, div):
+2-matrix_divided.py: Python function that divides all elements of a matrix	- def matrix_divided(matrix, div):
-3-say_my_name.py	Python function that prints "My name is first_name last_name"	def say_my_name(first_name, last_name=""):
+3-say_my_name.py:	Python function that prints "My name is first_name last_name"	- def say_my_name(first_name, last_name=""):
-4-print_square.py	Python function that prints a square with the character #	def print_square(size):
+4-print_square.py: Python function that prints a square with the character #	- def print_square(size):
-5-text_indentation.py	Python function that prints a text with 2 new lines after each of these characters: ., ? and :	def text_indentation(text):
+5-text_indentation.py: Python function that prints a text with 2 new lines after each of these characters: ., ? and :	- def text_indentation(text):
-100-matrix_mul.py	Python function that multiplies 2 matrices	def matrix_mul(m_a, m_b):
+100-matrix_mul.py: Python function that multiplies 2 matrices	- def matrix_mul(m_a, m_b):
-101-lazy_matrix_mul.py	Python function that multiplies 2 matrices by using the module NumPy	def lazy_matrix_mul(m_a, m_b):
+101-lazy_matrix_mul.py:	Python function that multiplies 2 matrices by using the module NumPy	- def lazy_matrix_mul(m_a, m_b):
-102-python.c	C function that prints Python strings	void print_python_string(PyObject *p);
+102-python.c:	C function that prints Python strings	- void print_python_string(PyObject *p);

 Tasks 📃
 0. Integers addition

 0-add_integer.py: Python function that returns the integer addition of two numbers.
 If either of a or b is not an int or float, a TypeError is raised with the message a must be an integer or b must be an integer.
 If either of a or b is a float, it is casted to an int before addition.

 1. Divide a matrix

 2-matrix_divided.py: Python function that divides all elements of a matrix by a common divisor.